jesse-ai/docs/docs/roadmap.md

 # Roadmap
-Here you can find both the features that has been added to Jesse along the way, and those I'm working on to implement.
+Here you can find both the features that has been added to Jesse along the way, and those I'm planning to implement in coming months.

 ## March
-- Write more documentation.
-- Write a Medium article introducing Jesse's features and API for defining strategies.
+- Significantly boost the performance of "back-test" +  "Indicators calculations".
+- Implement a new strategy using EMA and RSI indicators.
+- Implement a helper to manage risk when setting the position-size per trade.
+- TODO: Add support for database as storage.
+- TODO: Implement "candle fetcher" mode

-## February:
+## February
+- Make Jesse's source code public at [github.com/jesse-ai/jesse](https://github.com/jesse-ai/jesse).
 - Define a clear API for strategy implementation.
-- Get documentation site up and running at https://jesse-ai.com.
+- Get documentation site up and running at [jesse-ai.com](https://jesse-ai.com).

-## Added Features:
-- Support multiple exchange.
-- Initial implementation of a dashboard for both backTest and liveTrade modes.
+- Define an API for defining strategies.
+- Implement "Strategy Router".
+- Boost the performance of back-test simulations.
+- Implement the "Indicators" service with a super simple usage API.